centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-cloudfoundry-api.md

 ## Prerequisites

-Your Centreon poller must be able to access your Cloud Foundry instance (have its hosting URL).
+* Your Centreon poller must be able to access your Cloud Foundry instance (have its hosting URL ready).
-You must have a Cloud Foundry user account with the necessary permissions to access the data monitored via the API (applications, etc.).
+* You must have a Cloud Foundry user account with the necessary permissions to access the data monitored via the API (applications, etc.).
-Ensure that the Centreon server can communicate with the Cloud Foundry API over the network.
+* Ensure that the Centreon server can communicate with the Cloud Foundry API over the network.
-Allow outbound access to the API URL (https://api./<domain/>) through the required ports (typically 443 for HTTPS).
+* Allow outbound access to the API URL (https://api./<domain/>) through the required ports (typically 443 for HTTPS).
-Verify that the Cloud Foundry API's SSL certificate is valid and, if necessary, add it to the trusted certificates of the Centreon poller.
+* Check that the Cloud Foundry API's SSL certificate is valid and, if necessary, add it to the trusted certificates of the Centreon poller.
-For more informations, refers to the [official documentation](https://docs.cloudfoundry.org/)
+* For more information, refer to the [official Cloud Foundry documentation](https://docs.cloudfoundry.org/)

 ## Installing the monitoring connector